Kunal-2001-12/youtube-clone-mern-/YouTube-clone-MERN-main/README.md

 ## ✅ Submission Status
 - Project fully tested locally: backend and frontend run without errors or warnings.
-- All dependencies are up to date.
+- All dependencies are up to date, including `google-auth-library` in the backend.
 - Codebase is clean, well-structured, and ready for review.
 - See Troubleshooting if you encounter any issues running locally.

+---

+## Important Reviewer Note (June 2025)
+> **If you see `Error: Cannot find module 'google-auth-library'` in the backend:**
+> 1. Make sure to run `npm install` inside the `backend` folder before starting the backend server.
+This will install all required dependencies, including `google-auth-library`.
+> 2. The dependency is now included in `backend/package.json` and will be installed automatically.

 ---